-Frightful Fun For Halloween
+FRIGHTFUL FUN For Halloween

 Is Being Scared a Good Thing?

+Fear is subjective and we all have a threshold whether that's high or low.
+The act of being afraid is actually good for you with both positive physical and psychological effects.
+When you are scared, adrenaline is released, your heart rate increases, and your body gets a little cardiovascular workout.
 Being scared also reduces stress (just like laughing reduces stress), and by surviving a little fright, you can achieve the ultimate satisfaction of overcoming anxiety and maybe even cheating death.
 It’s all very empowering.
+San Francisco State University professor Jeff Leroux, said:

-"We build up tension in our lives and we need a way to release it,” says San Francisco State University professor Jeff Leroux.
-“Being scared or scaring others is a way to release that tension.
+"We build up tension in our lives and we need a way to release it.
+Being scared or scaring others is a way to release that tension.
 Especially around Halloween you see people testing their boundaries of fear.
 The further those boundaries are pushed, the greater the payoff.”
-(Oakland Tribune, 10/26/05)